Keats/tera/docs/content/docs/templates.md

 {{/* url_for(name="home") */}}
 ```

-Currently global functions can be called in two places in templates:
+Currently functions can be called in two places in templates:

 - variable block: `{{/* url_for(name="home") */}}`
 - for loop container: `{% for i in range(end=5) %}`

-Tera comes with some [built-in global functions](./docs/templates.md#built-in-global-functions).
+Tera comes with some [built-in functions](./docs/templates.md#built-in-functions).

 ## Control structures